bbauska/W3Cx-3of5/README.md

    width="40%" />
 </p>

-Source code extract of this function: notice at *lines 3 *and* 26* how we save/restore the context at the beginning/end.
-Right after saving the context, we modify the coordinate system (l*ines 7-8*).
-The rest of the code is nearly the same as in the last version of the monster example.
+<p>Source code extract of this function: notice at *lines 3 *and* 26* how we save/restore the context at the beginning/end.
+Right after saving the context, we modify the coordinate system (<i>lines 7-8</i>).
+The rest of the code is nearly the same as in the last version of the monster example.</p>

 ```
 1.  function drawMonster(x, y, angle, headColor, eyeColor) {